March to Fuzz

 March to Fuzz is a compilation album by American rock band Mudhoney, released in January 2000 by Sub Pop Records.
 Disc 1 is a collection of the band's most popular songs, such as "Here Comes Sickness" and "Sweet Young Thing Ain't Sweet No More."
 Disc 2 is a collection of rare tracks, b-sides such as "Butterfly Stroke," and covers such as "The Money Will Roll Right In."

-The booklet that comes with the digipak album features an introduction by Sup Pop co-founder Bruce Pavitt, "Corporate Associate."
+The booklet that comes with the digipak album features an introduction by Sub Pop co-founder Bruce Pavitt, "Corporate Associate."
 The remainder of the booklet includes comments by band members Mark Arm and Steve Turner about each of the 52 songs.